Science and technology in Russia: Railroads

 Ivan Polzunov is credited with creation of the first steam engine in Russia and the first two-cylinder engine in the world.

 Naval

 Nuclear

 The creation of the first nuclear power plant along with the first nuclear reactors for submarines and surface ships was directed by Igor Kurchatov.
 NS Lenin was the world's first nuclear-powered surface ship as well as the first nuclear-powered civilian vessel, and NS Arktika became the first surface ship to reach the North Pole.

 Science and politics

 Russian scientists must provide detailed reports to the Kremlin about their contacts to foreign scientists—even if these contacts are of private nature.
 This requirement includes even Russian scientists who work outside Russia.
 In addition, Russian scientists must inform the government about their plans to meet foreign scientists at least 5 days in advance.

-Russia was ranked 45th in the Global Innovation Index in 2021, up from 46th in 2019.
+Russia ranked 59th in the Global Innovation Index in 2024, down from 45th in 2021.